-Upon the application of Virgin Australia, the Commission issued, on 18 October 2021, Renewal Determination [2021] IASC 116, which renewed Determination [2017] IASC 119 allocating to Virgin Australia 300 third country code share seats per week on the Italy route for code share services with Singapore Airlines and Etihad Airline, subject to certain conditions.
-The determination is valid for five years from 10 August 2022.
+Upon the application of Virgin Australia, the Commission issued, on 10 August 2022, Decision [2022] IASC 212, varying Determination [2017] IASC 119 to permit Virgin Australia to code share on Qatar Airways services, subject to certain conditions.
+The permission is valid for the duration of the Determination.